fabio914/RealityMixer/README.md

 This is a standalone Oculus Quest Mixed Reality app for iOS.
 It is able to generate VR gameplay videos in Mixed Reality without a PC and without a green screen.

+Click on [this link](https://testflight.apple.com/join/gyXe6zXG) to join the TestFlight beta, or follow the [instructions](#installation) below to install it using AltStore.

 Follow us on [Twitter](https://twitter.com/reality_mixer) for more updates!

 ## Examples